 - (a) Where there is No Local Enforcement Agency.
 Before new construction may begin in an area where there is no local enforcement agency, and on any proposed governmental agency building for which there is no enforcement agency, the executive director must shall determine in writing that the building design conforms to the requirements of Part 6.
-The person proposing to construct the building shall submit the information described in Section 10-103(a)2 and 10-103(a)3 to the executive director when such a determination is sought. - (b) Where the Enforcement Agency is a State Agency.
-No construction of any state building, or any other building subject to enforcement by a state agency, shall commence until the Department of General Services or the state agency that otherwise has jurisdiction over the property reviews the plans for the proposed building and certifies to the Commission's Executive Director that the plans conform to the requirements of Part 6 and the information described in Section 10-103(a)2 and 10-103(a)3 has been submitted to the state agency.
-Each state agency shall designate the person in the agency who shall be responsible for enforcement of the requirements of Part 6 and shall notify the Commission's Executive Director.
-The Commission's Executive Director shall annually update a list of persons responsible for enforcement of the requirements of Part 6. - (bc) Where the Local Enforcement Agency Fails to Enforce.
-If an local enforcement agency fails to enforce the requirements of this article or of Part 6, the commission Commission, after furnishing 10 days written notice, may condition building permit issuance on submission of the information described in Sections 10-103(a)2 and 10-103(a)3 to the executive director and on his or her written determination that proposed construction conforms to the requirements of Part 6.
+The person proposing to construct the building shall submit the information described in Section 10-103(a)2 and 10-103(a)3 to the executive director when such a determination is sought. - (b) Where the Enforcement Agency is Building Construction is Under the Jurisdiction of a State Agency.
+No-Pursuant to Public Resources Code Section 25402.1(g)(5), no construction of any state building, or any other building subject to enforcement by a state agency, shall commence until the Department of General Services or the state agency that otherwise has jurisdiction over the property reviews the plans for the proposed building and certifies to the Commission's Executive Director that the plans conform to determines that the construction is designed to comply with the requirements of Part 6 and the information described in Section 10-103(a)2 and 10-103(a)3 has been submitted to the state agencyconfirms that the documentation requirements of Section 10-103(a)1 have been met, and that the plans indicate the features and performance specifications needed to comply with Part 6.
+Each The responsible state agency shall designate the person in the agency who shall be responsible for enforcement of the requirements of Part 6 and shall notify the Commission's Executive Director of its determination.
+The Commission's Executive Director shall annually update a list of persons responsible for enforcement of Part 6. - (bc) Where the Local Enforcement Agency Fails to Enforce.
+If an local enforcement agency fails to enforce the requirements of this article or of Part 6, the commission Commission, after furnishing 10 days written notice, may condition building permit issuance on submission of the information described in Sections 10-103(a)2 and 10-103(a)3 to the executive director and on his or her written determination that proposed construction conforms to the requirements of Part 6. - NOTE: Authority cited: Section 25402.1, Public Resources Code.
+Reference: Section 25402.1, Public Resources Code.